ShaniGeva12/bands-app-example/README.md

 ## Development server
-Run `ng serve` for a dev server.
+Run `ng serve --port 5001` for a dev server.
 Navigate to `http://localhost:5001/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding